Immigrant communities in Northern Ireland

 Even before Northern Ireland was established, there were a small number of ethnic minorities living in the area.
-During the Troubles (1970s, 1980s and 1990s) levels of immigration to Northern Ireland were normally low, nevertheless that does not mean they were insignificant, having contributed to Northern Ireland in economy, business and professional skills.
+During the Troubles (1970s, 1980s and 1990s), levels of immigration to Northern Ireland were normally low, nevertheless that does not mean they were insignificant, having contributed to Northern Ireland in economy, business and professional skills.
 However, there has been an increase since the Good Friday Agreement brought an end to most of the violence.

 The majority of ethnic minority people live in the Greater Belfast area, although they live across Northern Ireland, groups are concentrated in other parts of the province.

 Black African and Afro-Caribbean

 Many people of African descent live in Northern Ireland.
 This includes those from the Afro-Caribbean community as well as those from African countries.
 Many are professionals.

-George Henry Thompson was 'a negro that lived among the Protestants of Shankill Road' in the 1860s, and led a mob evicting Catholics.
+George Henry Thompson lived among the Protestants of Shankill Road' in the 1860s, and led a mob evicting Catholics.
 In the county Antrim Assizes of 1873, he was arrested and sentenced to two years in prison.

 Louis Scott has been mentioned as 'one of a few black members of the Ulster Defence Association' in Henry McDonald and Jim Cusack's UDA: inside the heart of loyalist terror.

 In January 1980, Max Olorunda, an accountant born in Nigeria, was killed by an incendiary bomb planted by the IRA aboard a train travelling from Ballymena to Belfast when it detonated prematurely in Dunmurry.
 His daughter Jayne published a book 'Legacy' in 2013 detailing the impact this had on her and her family.

 Lillian Seenoi-Barr was the first Black councillor and the first Black politician in Northern Ireland when she was selected for an SDLP seat for Foyleside, Derry City Council in 2021.
 She has Kenyan heritage and lived in Northern Ireland for over a decade before her election.

+The McElvanna clan of County Down are partially descended from native Americans, following a cultural immersion visit there in the 19th Century which lead to a strengthening of relations between the two communities.

 Asian

 Chinese

 The first ethnic minority to arrive in significant numbers was the people of Chinese origin.
 There were 3,329 people speaking Chinese as their main language in 2021.

 A period of time in the 1960s occurred when the first Chinese immigrants to Northern Ireland were able to settle in the country.
 Chinese restaurants are without a doubt the most prevalent non-native restaurant genre in Northern Ireland, as many of the original immigrants set up a food outlet in order to support their families in the region.

 According to the Chinese embassy there are nearly 10,000 overseas Chinese residents in Northern Ireland, as of 2007.
 This figure may or may not include people of Chinese origin from elsewhere than China.

-Anna Lo was born in North Point, British Hong Kong to Cantonese Chinese parents.
-She moved to Northern Ireland in 1974.